 Pro Tips for Making this Recipe

-- Use a scale to measure the flour.
+- For the best results use a food scale to measure the flour.
 Weighing the flour will ensure you have the right amount.
 Too little and the cake will collapse, too much flour and the cake will be dry.

 - Cake flour tends to clump.
-Sift the cake flour after weigh it, to remove the lumps and aerate the flour.
+Sift the cake flour after weighing it, to remove the lumps and aerate the flour.

 - Make sure the eggs, butter, and sour cream are all at room temperature.
 Room temperate ingredients will ensure that the ingredients mix well together.
 In addition, cold eggs will result in a dense cake with a slightly rubbery texture.